nukee/FCPSTimon/README.md

 # FCPSTimon
 FCPSTimon is a DockerFile.
-Created for facility launch the application FCPS.
+Is created for facilitate launch the application FCPS.